Progress Alberta fights Jason Kenney's 'unconstitutional' witch hunt

-Well, one thing's already clear, there's no way the mighty Kenney Government will shut down its so-called inquiry into "anti-Alberta energy campaigns" on the say so of Progress Alberta, a small Edmonton-based research and activist organization.
+Well, one thing's already clear, there's no way the mighty Kenney government will shut down its so-called inquiry into "anti-Alberta energy campaigns" on the say so of Progress Alberta, a small Edmonton-based research and activist organization.

 That said, the day may come when the government's leaders wish they had.

-Yesterday morning, Progress Alberta Director Duncan Kinney announced the organization's lawyer has fired off a letter to Inquiry Commissioner Steve Allan demanding that he immediately end what critics have termed a political inquisition or face having it shut down by the courts.
+Yesterday morning, Progress Alberta director Duncan Kinney announced the organization's lawyer has fired off a letter to inquiry commissioner Steve Allan demanding that he immediately end what critics have termed a political inquisition or face having it shut down by the courts.

 Progress Alberta's complaint is based in part on the argument the organization has repeatedly been targeted by Premier Jason Kenney and his UCP government, both during the provincial election last spring and since, "with false accusations that our group was a part of a conspiracy, working in league with American foundations, to sabotage Alberta's economy."